splunk/public-o11y-docs/gdi/monitors-databases/apache-spark.rst

       - no
       - ``string``
       - This option specifies the path to a Python binary that executes the Python code.
-If you don’t set this option, the system uses a built-in runtime.
+If you don't set this option, the system uses a built-in runtime.
 You can also include arguments to the binary.
    -